softwaresaved/automated_testing/README.md

 # Adopting automated testing

 Automated tests provide a way to check that research software both produces scientifically-valid results and that it continues to do so if it is extended, refactored, optimised or tidied.
 But, a challenge that can face researchers, especially those with large, legacy codes, is, where to start?
-The propspect of having to write dozens of unit tests can be off-putting at the best of times, let alone if one has a data to analyse, a paper to write or a conference to prepare for.
+The prospect of having to write dozens of unit tests can be off-putting at the best of times, let alone if one has data to analyse, a paper to write or a conference to prepare for.

 In this guide, we provide an example of how automated testing can be adopted to give researchers the security to refactor, extend, optimise or tidy, their code, but without the overhead of having to implement dozens of unit tests at the outset.
 Instead of starting with [unit testing](http://en.wikipedia.org/wiki/Software_testing#Unit_testing), we start with end-to-end, or [system testing](http://en.wikipedia.org/wiki/Software_testing#System_testing).
 Unit testing can then be adopted at a later date, when the demands of research permit.